RohitKrish46/learning-notes/Kubernetes/notes.md

 ### Challenges of Distributed Computing

->> Resource Management: Allocating resources like CPU, memory, and storage across machines is complex.
+**Resource Management**: Allocating resources like CPU, memory, and storage across machines is complex.
 How do you ensure that no machine is overloaded while others are idle?

->> Scaling: Adding or removing machines from the system (scaling up or down) requires significant effort.
+**Scaling**: Adding or removing machines from the system (scaling up or down) requires significant effort.
 For instance, if traffic spikes suddenly, how do you add new machines and ensure they integrate seamlessly?

->> Communication and Networking: Machines in a distributed system need to communicate constantly.
+**Communication and Networking**: Machines in a distributed system need to communicate constantly.
 Network failures, latencies, or configuration errors can cause significant issues.

->> Fault Handling: Ensuring fault tolerance requires mechanisms to detect failures, recover lost data, and reroute tasks, all while minimizing downtime.
+**Fault Handling**: Ensuring fault tolerance requires mechanisms to detect failures, recover lost data, and reroute tasks, all while minimizing downtime.

->> Load Balancing: Distributing tasks evenly across machines is non-trivial.
+**Load Balancing**: Distributing tasks evenly across machines is non-trivial.
 Overloading one machine while others remain underutilized can degrade system performance.

->> Configuration and Deployment: Managing the deployment of software across multiple machines can be error-prone.
+**Configuration and Deployment**: Managing the deployment of software across multiple machines can be error-prone.
 Imagine manually configuring hundreds of machines—it's a logistical nightmare.

->> Monitoring and Debugging: Identifying issues in a distributed system is much harder than in a single system.
+**Monitoring and Debugging**: Identifying issues in a distributed system is much harder than in a single system.
 Logs, metrics, and performance data are spread across multiple machines.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------